7-12 Classroom Research Grants

 Involvement of preservice teachers is encouraged but not required.
 This research should lead to a draft article suitable for submission in the Mathematics Teacher Educator,Journal for Research in Mathematics Education , or in one of the NCTM school journals.
 Proposals must address the following: research design, the plan for collecting and analyzing data, and the anticipated impact on students' learning.

-The primary applicant must be a current (on or before October 12, 2018 Full Individual or E-Member of NCTM , if a 9-12 teacher, or one who teaches at a college or university.
-7th or 8th grade teacher primary applicant may be a current (on or before October 12, 2018) Full Individual or E-Member of NCTM or teach at a school having a current (on or before October 12, 2018) NCTM Pre-K-8 school membership .
+The primary applicant must be a current (on or before October 12, 2019) Essential or Premium member of NCTM , if a 9-12 teacher, or one who teaches at a college or university.
+7th or 8th grade teacher primary applicant may be a current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school having a current (on or before October 12, 2019) NCTM Pre-K-8 school membership .
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
-All grant activities must be completed between June 1, 2019, and May 31, 2021.
+All grant activities must be completed between June 1, 2020, and May 31, 2021.

 I. Proposal Cover Form (Microsoft Word)